amida-tech/data-uploader/README.md

 Usage
 =================

-After installation, run grunt build to generate a package suitable for using in chrome.
+After installation, run `grunt build` to generate a package suitable for using in chrome.
+Once the build is complete, you can add a package in the Chrome Extensions menu by selecting either the "dist" folder or the zipped package in the package folder.
+You may need to turn on Developer mode in the Chrome Extensions Menu

 For debugging, use `grunt debug:server` which should open a page in chrome that you can use with livereloading